akizym/aws-marketplace-mvp/README.md

-# Altusproj
+# AWS Marketplace POC

-This repository contains the source code and infrastructure configuration for the test project for AltusNova, POC for digital marketplace order processing system.
+This repository contains the source code and infrastructure configuration for the test project for POC for digital marketplace order processing system.
 It includes multiple AWS Lambda functions and a CDK (Cloud Development Kit) stack for deploying infrastructure to AWS.

 ---